 What do you serve with this?

-I like to serve this steak as part of a summer barbecue spread with Watermelon Feta Salad, grilled veggies like asparagus or zucchini, or with a salad of greens like lettuce, baby spinach, or arugula.
+I like to serve this steak as part of a summer barbecue spread with smoked baked beans and Watermelon Feta Salad, grilled veggies like asparagus or zucchini, or with a salad of greens like lettuce, baby spinach, or arugula.

 Serve a crusty bread alongside for sopping up the crazy delicious melted butter/sauce.
 The chili butter would be amazing on cornbread!